php/php-langspec/spec/05-types.md

 scalar type.
 However, that function does not consider `NULL` to be scalar.
 To test for `NULL`, use `is_null` (§xx).

+Some objects may support arithmetic and other scalar operations and/or be convertible to scalar types (this is currently available only to internal classes).
+Such object types together with scalar types are called *scalar-compatible types*.
+Note that the same object type may be scalar-compatible for one operation but not for another.

 ###The Boolean Type

 The Boolean type is `bool`, for which the name `boolean` is a synonym.
 This